now-examples/basics/angular-7/README.md

 Create `.nowignore` and add `node_modules`

 We are now ready to deploy the app.

 ```
 now
 ```

+App looks like this when you deploy https://zeit-angular-app-gksnyrvbi.now.sh

 Visit our [guide for more info ](https://zeit.co/guides/deploying-angular-with-now) how to deploy angular app with now.